FlutterFlow/flutterflow-issues/README.md

 # FlutterFlow Issues
 FlutterFlow is a visual development enviornment for mobile and web apps.
 With FlutterFlow, developers can create beautiful, powerful, and clean applications faster than ever.
 This is an **issues-only repository** for tracking bug reports from the community. 🐛

-The goal of this tracker is to report bugs that can be reproduced from a blank project.
-For issues that are project-specific, [please reach out to our support team](https://docs.flutterflow.io/miscellaneous/customer-support-policy).
+The goal of this tracker is to report bugs that our team can reproduce.
+Sometimes, there's a lot going on in projects - and we're not able to reproduce the issue outside of your project.
+For issues that are project-specific, we may redirect you to support.
+If you think that it's specific to your project configuration, [please reach out to our support team](https://docs.flutterflow.io/miscellaneous/customer-support-policy).

 For suggestions about features and enhancements, please add your feedback using the feedback form in the product.